onzfonz/comp227/src/content/8/en/part8d.md

 The easiest but surely not the most elegant way to do this exercise is to have a separate form for each different entry type.
 Getting the types to work properly might be a slight challenge if you use just a single form.

-Note that if you need to alter the shown form based on user selections, you can access the form values using the parameter `values` of the rendering function:
+Notice that if you need to alter the shown form based on user selections, you can access the form values using the parameter `values` of the rendering function:

 ```js